zhangshenqi/Fault-Tolerant-Distributed-System/README.md

 # Fault-Tolerant-Distributed-System
+## Introduction
-Use replication to implement fault-tolerant distributed systems.
+This project is about using replication to build a fault-tolerant distributed system.